amalgamaco/embassy-ui/docs/docs/components/button.md

 ### variant

 The variant style to use, available values are: `primary`, `secondary`, `priority` y  `success`.
-You can add more variants changing extending the theme configuration for this component.
+You can add more variants extending the theme configuration for this component.

 <CodePreview alignItems="stretch">
 	<HStack space="3">